 This old cemetery in Savannah has been cited for numerous hauntings through the past few decades, which makes this cemetery one of the most haunted around.
 Since some of these graves are pre-Civil War, that makes these ghosts very restless.
 Like the couple who have been seen floating around at night, the woman seemingly decapitated.

-2. Andersonville Prison Farm, Athens, Georgia
+2. Andersonville Prison Farm, Andersonville, Georgia

 While visiting this old Civil War cemetery, many people can't quite shake the feelings of despair and overwhelming grief.
 One person even reported seeing a Civil War Solider in the distance leaning against a grave, missing one of his legs.

 Rumor has it that this old cemetery in Savannah is haunted by a little girl named Gracie Watkins.
 It's been said that Gracie can be heard crying at night, along with her life-size statue crying tears of blood.
 Dare to adventure out on your own?